 In 1964 Fowler was the oldest player in the American League, and also served as the Angels’ pitching coach.
 Over the course of his major league career, he started 90 games, completing 25 of them.
 His record in 362 appearances was 54-51 with an ERA of 4.03.

 At the age of 42, Fowler went back to the minors in 1965.
-He spent four seasons with the Denver Bears of the American Association.
+He spent four seasons with the Denver Bears of the Pacific Coast League.
 In 1968 Billy Martin took over as manager of the Bears and made Fowler his pitching coach.
-Fowler returned to the active roster in 1970, and at the age of 48 won 9, lost 5, saved 14, and had an ERA of 1.58.
+Fowler returned to the active roster in 1970, and at the age of 48 won 9, lost 5, saved 15, and had an ERA of 1.59.

 It was in this second career as Martin’s pitching coach that he would truly make his mark.
 His philosophy of pitching was simple: “Throw strikes….
 Sometimes, big league pitchers overdo it.
 You can’t throw the ball harder than you can throw it.
 Some of ‘em used to try to throw it hard and couldn’t get it across the plate.”
 Billy Martin liked what he saw in Fowler and told him: “If I go to the big leagues, I’m gonna take you with me.”

 Martin was true to his word.
 When he became the manager of the Minnesota Twins in 1969, he took Fowler with him.
-By 1970, however, they were back in Denver.
+By 1970, however, Martin was fired and Fowler was back in Denver.
 The two became fast friends and drinking buddies.
 Fowler liked Martin, even though many others didn’t.
 While others saw only volatility, Fowler saw loyalty and honesty.
 Fowler’s wife remembers that “Billy was different from what people thought.
 He’d come here.
 I’d turn the kitchen over to him, because he was a wonderful cook.”

 From 1971 through 1973 Martin and Fowler were in Detroit.
 Between 1973 and 1975 they were with the Texas Rangers.
 Martin and Fowler were, however, fired by both teams, which would prove to be a foreshadowing of coming events with the Yankees.
 Martin had frequent disagreements with the front office, and was known for hard drinking and brawling.
 Fowler was his drinking partner and sometime peacemaker.